 We cherished each feeding and bonding experience through the next day, knowing they’d be leaving us that night.
 At around 8:30 pm, their new temporary mom arrived and confirmed we had been at least doing everything right.
 Whew! =)

-The world of fostering may be short lived, but knowing that we helped give the felines a chance at life makes it worth every stressful second and sleepless night.
+The world of fostering may be short lived.
+But knowing that we helped give the neonatal felines a chance at life made it worth every stressful second and sleepless night.

 Hi!
 Thank you so much for stepping in with St Francis.
 My late husband and I worked with them when we lived in Tampa in 2006.
 Great rescue and great loving people!